kengz/openai_lab/source/includes/_USAGE.md

 - `-resume`: resume incomplete experiments from `config/history.json`
 - `-remote`: when running over SSH, supplies this to use a fake display
 - `-best`: run the finalized experiments with gym rendering and live plotting; without param selection.
 This uses the default `param` in `experiment_specs.json` that shall be updated to the best found.
+- `-debug`: verbose debug logging.
+This is for lab-level development only.
 - `-quiet`: mute all python logging in grunt.
 This is for lab-level development only.